itskingori/systematic-theology/index.md

   righteousness (2 Timothy 3:16 - KJV).
 ---

-The Bible is God's Word which [covers several topics][3] and involves [different people with diverse backgrounds, characters and abilites][2].
-We should not only read through it but study it deeply ... this is the marvelous story of which Jesus Christ is the centerpiece!
+The Bible is God's authoritative Word which [covers several topics][3] and involves [different people with diverse backgrounds, characters and abilites][2].
+We should not only read through it but study it deeply ... in this marvelous story **Jesus Christ is the centerpiece!**

 This study plan is designed to cover the entire Bible in 364 days (approximately 1 year).
 The amount of text i.e. number of pages of the book is taken into